deepanshs/mrinversion/docs/before_getting_started.rst

   * - |uncheck|
     - **Did you shear the dataset?**
-    - The inversion method assumes that the dataset is sheared, such that one of the dimensions is a pure anisotropic spinning sidebands dimension.
+    - The inversion method assumes that the spinning sideband dataset is sheared, such that one of the dimensions is a pure anisotropic spinning sidebands dimension.

       **Required**: Apply a shear transformation before proceeding.